yousefbaz12/Together/Plant Classification/README.md

 ## Updates

-1- We have changed the flowers dataset to another one which provide more classes (16 rather than 5 classes) and images for each class and therefore our model is more efficient than before, covering more flower types than the previous dataset.
+1- I have changed the flowers dataset to another one which provide more classes (16 rather than 5 classes) and images for each class and therefore our model is more efficient than before, covering more flower types than the previous dataset.

 The new dataset link :  https://www.kaggle.com/datasets/l3llff/flowers

-2- We developed the 2 models for plant identification feature which are `LEAVES` & `FlOWRES` Models, and the third model `SEEDLINGS` will be used as an added feature, it will be used to identify if the seedlings is a plant or a weed ?
+2- I developed the 2 models for plant identification feature which are `LEAVES` & `FlOWRES` Models, and the third model `SEEDLINGS` will be used as an added feature, it will be used to identify if the seedlings is a plant or a weed ?